(36): Fate and Preference II (A Real Story)

 to another college to register with either the West African Examination Council

-(WAEC) or National Examination Council (NECO), for ours, National Technical Certificate
+(WAEC) or National Examination Council (NECO).
+For ours, National Technical Certificate

 (NTC) don’t offer Biology as a subject.
 Therefore, one is automatically